 - Who will receive it

 Another focus area of the regulation is users’ empowerment.
-The increased transparency around what happens to the data gives the subjects the right - after the it has been collected - to access, rectify, erase, and transfer the data, as well as to lodge a complaint about data usage12.
+The increased transparency around what happens to the data gives the subjects the right – after it has been collected – to access, rectify, erase, and transfer the data, as well as to lodge a complaint about data usage12.

 Within organisations that regularly process large scales of users’ data as a core business activity, compliance with these requirements has to be monitored by a data protection officer designated by the company.
 The officer serves as a contact point for data subjects and the Data Protection Authority.
 The officer is also responsible for keeping a record of company acts.
 Firms that violate the EU’s privacy rules risk fines up to either 4% of their annual turnover or 20 million euros.
 Furthermore, additional measures such as an order requesting to stop data handling might be considered.